Schulich-Ignite/website/content/blog/Taxonomical Ordering.md

 - `Category.add_child(category:Category)`: A method to add a child to the list of children

-- `Category.add_procut(product:Product)`: A method to add a child to the list of products
+- `Category.add_product(product:Product)`: A method to add a child to the list of products

 - `Category.get_products()->list[Product]`: Returns a list of all the products associated with a category, and all of it's children